7 Foods That Have Way Too Much Sodium

 6. Hot chocolate

-Hot chocolate is one of the last places you’d expect to see salt, but most instant options have 5% to 8% of your daily limit per serving.
+Hot chocolate is one of the last places to expect salt, but most instant options have 5% to 8% of your daily limit per serving.
 Combine that salt level with about 20 grams of sugar, and it’s little wonder few people can stop themselves after a couple of sips.
-Make your own low-sugar, low-calorie, low-sodium hot chocolate by combining 70% dark cocoa powder with sugar-free almond milk.
+Make your low-sugar, low-calorie, low-sodium hot chocolate by combining 70% dark cocoa powder with sugar-free almond milk.

 7. Cottage cheese

-As far as calcium and protein sources go, cottage cheese delivers, but at what cost?
+Regarding calcium and protein sources, cottage cheese delivers, but at what cost?
 A ½-cup serving of 1% cottage cheese can contain 400 milligrams of sodium.
-Look for no-salt-added options, or go for sugar-free plain Greek yogurt instead of Wide News.
+Look for no-salt-added options or sugar-free plain Greek yogurt instead of Wide News.